wendyverdonk93/docs/content/payments/methods/billing-suite/pay-after-delivery/about.md

 To successfully process partial refunds for the same product with different specifications (e.g. size, color) via the shopping cart, each `merchant-item-id` must be unique.

 **Example:** For different-sized products, differentiate the `merchant-item-id` with `-size`: 1001311-xxl, 1001311-m, 1001311-s.

 {{< /details >}}

+{{< details title="Pay After Delivery refund rules" >}}

+- If the customer hasn't paid, you can cancel the transaction by performing a full refund.

+- You cannot refund more than the amount of the original transaction.

+- There is no time limit on refunding successful transactions, so long as the receiving bank can process the refund.

+- Refunds are only processed if there are enough funds in your MultiSafepay balance.

+- Refunds can only be processed for payments linked to transactions.
+If no payment is linked to the transaction, the customer receives credit on their invoice instead.

+- While the transaction status is **Initialized**, you can cancel the refund.
+Once the status changes to **Completed**, the refund has been processed.

+- The customer receives the refund in the bank account they originally paid from within the next business day.

+- With full refunds, any additional administration costs for the customer are deducted from the invoice.
+The customer has a further 14 days to complete the payment.

+If a refund fails, email the Support Team at <support@multisafepay.com>

+{{< /details >}}